What Is DEET And How Does It Repel Bugs

 What Is Deet Made Of?

-DEET Insect Repellent
+DEET AS AN Insect Repellent

 As mentioned above, Diethyltoluamid is the active ingredient in insect repellents /bug sprays.
-DEET-containing products are available in a variety of lotions, liquids, and sprays.
+DEET containing products are available in a variety of lotions, liquids, and sprays.
 Preparations can be applied directly to the skin to repel insects.

 There are different views about the mode of action of DEET.